Margaret Swain: Career

 Outside of embroidery, she worked as a social worker for the disadvantaged and disturbed on a volunteer basis from 1954 to 1974.
 Swain contributed to a large number of museum journals, magazines and newspapers in the United Kingdom and the United States on embroidery, household textiles and tapestries, such as Antiques, The Connoisseur, Country Life, The Burlington Magazine, Bulletin for the Costume Society of Scotland, Bulletin of the Wadsworth Atheneum, Costume, Conservation of Furnishing Textiles, Embroidery, Furniture History, Journal of the Society of Friends of Dunblane Cathedral, Heritage Scotland, League News of St. Bartholomew's Hospital, Scotland's Magazine, The Scotsman, Scottish Home and Country, Scottish Society for Art History Journal, The Bulletin of the Needle and Bobbin Club, Pillans & Wilson and George Harrison & Co., The Daily Telegraph, The Guardian, The Times, Textile History and Waffen und Kostumkunde.
 She offered advice to art bodies, country houses and museums such as National Art Collections Fund and National Trust for Scotland and talked to scholars like Edith Standen at Metropolitan Museum of Art, Boston's Nancy Graves Cabot and John Nevison of the Victoria and Albert Museum.
 Swain lectured and spoke to audiences in the United Kingdom and overseas and regularly attended conferences of the Centre International d'Etude des Textiles Anciens.
 She was a member of the council of the Embroiderers' Guild since 1944, The Costume Society, and was an associated member of the Weavers' Workshop of Great Britain.

 Personal life

-Swain was a Presbyterianism.
+Swain was a Presbyterian.
 In 1981, she was awarded an honorary Master of Arts degree from the University of Edinburgh, and was appointed the MBE for "her work on embroidery" in 1989.
 Swain married the bacteriologist and physician R. H. A. Swain on 27 November 1932 and he predeceased her in 1981.
 They had three children, two sons and a daughter, one of whom is Fiona Woolf.
 She died in Edinburgh on 27 June 2002.